marsteen/electron-base/README.md

 ## Running your own website as a desktop-app:

-* Copy the website into the "app"-folder, overwriting the index.html-file
+* Copy the website into the "app"-folder, overwriting the index.html-file.
-* Run run.sh
+* Run run.sh to run your webseite as a desktop-app.

 ### Prerequisites